gql-dart/ferry-docs/docs/codegen.md

 :::note

 As you can see, Ferry prepends `"G"` to all class names.
-This is due to a limitation in the `built_value` package on which `ferry_generator` is based.
+This is due to a limitation in the `built_value` package and is necessary to ensure classes get generated correctly.

 :::